What is jurisdiction?

 For starters, the term “jurisdiction” in the United States can refer to either subject-matter jurisdiction or personal jurisdiction.
 Subject matter jurisdiction means the type of case a court can decide.
 Personal jurisdiction refers to a court’s power over a person – – here ‘person’ means a natural person (human being), or a legal person (a business).

-Long Arm Jurisdiction
+Long Arm Jurisdiction and Long Arm Statutes

 Let’s say a plaintiff from New York wants to sue a defendant who is a resident of New Jersey.
 If the plaintiff sues in a court located in New York, the plaintiff will have to ask the court to assert long arm jurisdiction over the New Jersey defendant.

 Below is a video (updated) on long-arm jurisdiction: